neuromaster/65Roses/README.md

 the name of their disease.

 #  🌹 65 Roses® is a registered trademark of the Cystic Fibrosis Foundation.
-Official Release Dates - https://www.cff.org/ TBA on 1INCh PANCAKESWAP APESWAP ANYSWAP
+Re-Launch #65Roses Partnership announcements 5th Year - Official Release Dates - Exchanges TBA - https://www.cff.org/

+Australian CFA Nominated Developments >> Open Source Decentralised

+One Truth - Fair transparent system you can see in action see results - LIVE -

+# Designed to ensure a universal legacy that lasts forever No.1 CF Patients CURE

 The "65 Roses" story has captured the hearts and emotions of all who have heard it.
 The rose, appropriately the ancient symbol of love, has become a symbol of the